syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-data-source/microsoft-sql-server.md

 {% endhighlight %}

-#### Grouping
+**Perform Grouping:**

-When using Custom Adaptor, the grouping operation has to be handled in the Read/ReadAsync method of Custom adaptor.
+When using Custom Adaptor, the grouping operation has to be handled in the `Read` or `ReadAsync` method of Custom adaptor.

 The following sample code demonstrates implementing the grouping operation in Custom Adaptor,